-Situated in Taunggyi district of the Shan state in Burma, Pindaya is famous for it’s preserved cave temples.
-A popular touristic destination that combines history and religion, Pindaya is a complete destination.
-Pindaya came from word Pinguya which translates as “Taken the Spider” in Burmese.
-Local legends say that once a big spider dwelled the caves here.
+Situated in the Taunggyi district of the Shan state in Burma, Pindaya is famous for its preserved cave temples.
+A popular touristic destination that combines history and religion, it is a complete destination.
+Pindaya came from the word Pinguya which translates as “Taken the Spider” in Burmese.
+Local legends say that once a big spider dwelled in the caves here.
 It kidnapped a princess batching in the nearby lake.
-Later, the prince from Inle came and rescued her killing the spider with bow and arrows in the process.
+Later, the prince from Inle came and rescued her killing the spider with a bow and arrows in the process.
 The exclamation now is the name of the place.

 Pindaya also provides a majestic Natural view from its base.
-With versatile Flora and fauna occurrence, the whole city is abundant of small ponds and lakes.
-The Pindaya caves here attracts thousands of tourists every year.
+With versatile Flora and fauna occurrence, the whole city is abundant in small ponds and lakes.
+The Pindaya caves here attract thousands of tourists every year.
 A place for understanding the history of Buddhism in Myanmar, these caves are full of Buddhist sculptures.
-You can also buy organic, local honey and even sip in coffee from local brewery here.
-Finally, you can end your day with the pleasing view of Pone Taloke Lake.
+You can also buy organic, local honey and even sip coffee from a local brewery here.
+Finally, you can end your day with a pleasing view of Pone Taloke Lake.

 *Major Attractions